Senior ScientistContact Jakob

-The FLU ID project develops a portable biosensor system solution that shortens the total time for the diagnostic test of influenza to less than 60 minutes.
+The FLU-ID project developed a portable biosensor system solution that shortens the total time for the diagnostic test of influenza to less than 60 minutes.
 The detection method is based on volume amplification of a virus target in a microfluidic chip and magnetic sensing of a magnetic nanoparticle-based assay.

 Aim and Goal